 In that section, we see that in whatever vague future the film suggests (to its strength, it’s slim on details), man has sorted out near-lightspeed space travel but is, apparently, running low on energy.
 The solution, as hastily revealed in the film’s only “present”-set Earth scene, was obvious: get some unusually attractive life sentence and death row inmates (Mia Goth and André Benjamin among them) to agree to a deadly mission, sending them close enough to a black hole to possibly, somehow (again, High Life doesn’t sweat the scientific mumbo-jumbo all that much), harness its energy.
 But that’s not the only hole energy the mission is concerned with.

-Turns out, ship doctor and fellow death rower Dr. Dib (Juliette Binoche, named for someone’s college roommate whose actual name you’ve never heard) has a secondary scientific goal: seeing if she can get someone to pop out a baby while accelerating beyond the known solar system.
+Turns out, ship doctor and fellow death rower Dr. Dibs (Juliette Binoche, named for someone’s college roommate whose actual name you’ve never heard) has a secondary scientific goal: seeing if she can get someone to pop out a baby while accelerating beyond the known solar system.
 Because why not?
-It’s basically Suicide Squad: Space SVU, a ragtag group of criminals, at odds with a sexualized witch woman (Dr. Dib, with her flowing mess of black hair, even labeling herself as such) while on a violent, sex crime-inclusive death mission.
+It’s basically Suicide Squad: Space SVU, a ragtag group of criminals, at odds with a sexualized witch woman (Dibs, with her flowing mess of raven hair, even labeling herself as such) while on a violent, sex crime-inclusive death mission.
 (Incidentally, get Pattinson as Joker, Goth as Harley, Benjamin as Deadshot, Binoche as Enchantress, and move on from there if anyone from Warner Bros. wants to explore this strained comparison further.)

 Predictably, the cramped quarters and disparate, criminal crew feed into a predictably darkening stew fed by the broth of so many fluids.
 Blood, semen, piss, shit-water, rainwater, and iodine-colored sedatives flow liberally despite the absence of a single Miller beer; that Pattinson early on suggests a murder-suicide by drowning is all too apt.